 Both types of yeast must be dissolved in a little water before being inserted into the dough.
 Then proceed with the recipe as described above.

 TRAINING AND REST

-After ten minutes of resting the dough, form an oval-shaped loaf and put in a plastic container.
+After ten minutes of rest of the dough, form an oval-shaped loaf and put in a plastic container.
 Cover with contact food film, so that it doesn't pass the air.
 At this point, you can choose the path of the long rise, I recommend, leaving the dough in the refrigerator, at a temperature of 4 degrees for at least 12 hours.
 Or, you can let the dough rise directly in the day, at room temperature (preferably between 27 and 28 degrees) until it doubles in volume.
-If you choose this route, when the dough will be doubled in volume, proceed with the drafting as described below.
+If you choose this route, when the dough is doubled in volume, proceed with the drafting as described below.

 THE SEASONING OF THE FOCACCIA TO THE NORM